How to install OcrMyPdf on Windows

 1. About OcrMyPdf

-While installing it on Linux derivatives is quite easy, since most of the major distros provide it as a package, installing it on Windows requires a few additional steps, since there's no installer available, neither for OcrMyPdf, nor for the all its dependencies.
+While installing it on Linux derivatives is quite easy, since most of the major distros provide it as a package, installing it on Windows requires a few additional steps, since there's no installer available, neither for OcrMyPdf nor for all its dependencies.

 2. Prerequisites